pratap86/java-multithreading/README.md

     - exceptionally()
     - whenComplete()
     - <b>Remark</b>: handle & exceptionally are catch the exception & recover while whenComplete only catch the exception & does not recover

+### allOf - Dealing with Multiple CompletableFutures
+  - static method that's part of CompletableFuture API
+  - use when you are dealing with multiple CompleatableFuture

+### anyOf - Dealing with Multiple CompletableFutures
+  - static method that's part of CompletableFuture API
+  - use when you are dealing with retrieving data from miltiple data source
+  - anyOf pick the fastest one only.